stevehoover/tt06-tl-verilog-template/docs/info.md

 ## How it works

-Explain how your project works
+There is no explanation for how this project works.

 ## How to test

-Explain how to use your project
+There is no explanation for how to test this project.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+This is a bogus project, so it has no external h/w.